-Snøhetta is an international design firm that deals with Architecture, Interior and Landscape design, etc. The establishment started in the year 1989 by Kjetil Trædal Thorsen, Christoph Kapeller, and Craig Edward Dykers.
+Snøhetta Architects is an international design firm that deals with Architecture, Interior and Landscape design, etc. The establishment started in the year 1989 by Kjetil Trædal Thorsen, Christoph Kapeller, and Craig Edward Dykers.
 Snøhetta’s headquarters is based in Oslo, Norway; they have offices and studios at different locations around the world like New York, Paris, etc. They believe in giving utmost attention to every minute detail of design irrespective of its size and scale.
 Snøhetta’s work displays an experiential outcome through the process and design.
 The organization is internationally acclaimed with many prestigious awards to its name.
-Below is the list of 10 Hospitality Projects by Snøhetta:
+Below is the list of 10 Hospitality Projects by Snøhetta Architects:

-3. Clarion Hotel Energy
+2. Clarion Hotel Energy

-This structure designed by Snøhetta defines the community transformation of Stavanger, Norway which was once the epicenter for fishing and canning industries.
+This structure designed by Snøhetta Architects defines the community transformation of Stavanger, Norway which was once the epicenter for fishing and canning industries.
 The building was completed in 2014 and has been a landmark attraction of the area since then.
-Snøhetta has commissioned the work for the concept and volume study of the Hotel and Conference center.
+Snøhetta Architects has commissioned the work for the concept and volume study of the Hotel and Conference center.
 The building is clearly distinguished into two parts which are seen in the elevation by the use of material and segregation of activities inside these.
 The lower part of the building is finished with river stone and houses public spaces like the foyer, reception, and conference room.
 The upper cantilever floor has a window pattern on the façade and is cladded with reflective material and has 410 rooms having their own distinct characters.
 With the help of the overall character of the structure, a tribute is paid to the Stavanger community.

-4. Falkensteiner Family Hotel
+3. Falkensteiner Family Hotel | Snøhetta Architects

-An ongoing project by Snøhetta located in Montafon is a 5-star family hotel.
+An ongoing project by Snøhetta Architects located in Montafon is a 5-star family hotel.
 The hotel is seated on an Alpine range in the Federal State of Vorarlberg, Austria.
 The project has two rectangular buildings sitting on the topography with the Landscape designed as well as surroundings.
-The characteristic feature of the planning of the hotel by Snøhetta is the incorporation of activities both inside and outside within the building especially keeping in mind the users.
+The characteristic feature of the planning of the hotel by Snøhetta Architects is the incorporation of activities both inside and outside within the building especially keeping in mind the users.
 The topography plays an important role in the design of the site and is very evident in the elevation that is a very composed design.

-5. Fuglemyr Hytta
+6. Fuglemyr Hytta

-This cabin is designed for small trekking groups or families by Snøhetta for the Norwegian Trekking Association.
+This cabin is designed for small trekking groups or families by Snøhetta Architects for the Norwegian Trekking Association.
 This structure is placed amidst hills to the north of Oslo taking the advantage of views across Oslofjord.
 The cabin is accessible by foot only and is situated close to Vettakollen panoramic viewpoint.
-The thoughtfully designed Pentagonal form of the building by Snøhetta allows capturing different serene views from every corner of the cabin and also restricts the wind pressure during harsh climatic conditions.
+The thoughtfully designed Pentagonal form of the building by Snøhetta Architects allows capturing different serene views from every corner of the cabin and also restricts the wind pressure during harsh climatic conditions.
 The building has a living room with a kitchen, two bedrooms, and a toilet in a separate building at the rear.
 Snøhetta has done this building wonderfully targeting the use by the visitors.

-6. Hotel Brosundet
+7. Hotel Brosundet

 This project is an extension and renovation of a warehouse situated beside the old harbor in Alesund, Norway which is a historical part of the west coast.
-Snøhetta redesigned this building keeping the essence of the earlier structure alive.
+Snøhetta Architects redesigned this building keeping the essence of the earlier structure alive.
 The original structural members are kept exposed which distinctly defines the ambiance of the space.
 There are 47 rooms in the hotel giving a view of the coast and each having a varying layout with the same furniture.
 The interplay of the newly added elements to the existing ones creates a wonderful contrast giving it a character.
-A 13 sq. m. single suite is also designed by Snøhetta in a nearby lighthouse called ‘Molja’.
+A 13 sq. m. single suite is also designed by Snøhetta Architects in a nearby lighthouse called ‘Molja’.
 The project displays an excellent example of renovation in its minimal extent.

-7. Hotel Resort Königssee
+8. Hotel Resort Königssee | Snøhetta Architects

 Snøhetta is known for its competition-winning projects and this hotel is also a part of an urban design competition.
 It is basically a revitalization concept at Lake Königssee and the hotel is also a part of it based in Southern Germany.
 The prominent objective of the project is to increase the attractiveness of the region for tourists.
 This modern building is well versed to be a part of the context with open hotel typology to improve tourism quality.
 The concept of the project is to get a synchronization of different types of buildings coming together to create a harmonious atmosphere for people visiting there.
 Thus, the hotel is also designed by Snøhetta with a deep understanding of the overall concept of the project.

-8. Swarovski Beletage
+9. Swarovski Beletage

 This structure is an extension to the Daniels Café and Restaurant which is located on the premises of Swarovski Kristallwelten (Swarovski Crystal World).
 The building can accommodate up to 120 guests in its 200 sq. m. area.
-The concept by Snøhetta for the design for this building revolves around defining the sophisticated Swarovski Brand.
+The concept by Snøhetta Architects for the design for this building revolves around defining the sophisticated Swarovski Brand.
 The simple exterior façade complements its exclusively designed interiors providing users a world-class culinary experience.
-Snøhetta has used a mixed material palette ranging from stones, metal, glass, etc., to soft wooden hues creating a contrast.
+Snøhetta Architects has used a mixed material palette ranging from stones, metal, glass, etc., to soft wooden hues creating a contrast.
 This space is designed for multipurpose use apart from dining changing from the seminar room to dance floor to gala dinner.
-The whole purpose of giving a metaphor to the brand is successfully achieved via design by Snøhetta.
+The whole purpose of giving a metaphor to the brand is successfully achieved via design by Snøhetta Architects.